djm11210/Comp574-Project/README.md

 ### Determine appropriate measures of central tendency (Mean, Mode, and Median ) and dispersion for at least three selected variables, including one quantitative variable (column) and one qualitative variable (column).
 For a quantitative variable, select at least one measure of central tendency and at least one measure of variance ( Sample Standard Deviation or Variance).
 For the qualitative variable, select one measure of central tendency.
 1. I think the appropiate measurement is mean because all of the questions i want to answer relate to the average
 2. qualitative variable  would be the stats column and it would be Sample Standard Deviation.
-3. quantitative variable would be the height column and it would be Sample Standard Deviation..
+3. quantitative variable would be the height column and it would be Sample Standard Deviation.
+4. quantitative variable would be the salary column and it would be Sample Standard Deviation.

 ### Describe at least two questions that your analysis is meant to answer, and describe how these questions are answered